surifirstpin/Acubi_Tech_Doc/Model_TD.md

 - **Data_type** define supporting parameters and string is used as  default parameter while deriving the fields for custom table.
    - **String** for measures that contain letters or special characters.
   - **Date** measures that contain dates.
-  - **Time_frame** is a derived list of formats from time stamps for instance the following are the available formats hour, day, week,month,quarter, year,date,week_day, date_month , date_quarter, date_hour, year_week.
+  - **Time_frame** is a derived list of formats from time stamps for instance the following are the available formats hour, day, week,month,quarter, year,date,week_day, date_month, date_quarter, date_hour, year_week.
   - **Number** for the measure that contain number.
   - **Int** for the measure that contains integers.
  - **Type** can be used as part of dimension or measure.